 To support various use cases, there are a number of functions that can be called from the guest for reading/writing/committing.
 For a complete list, see the

 guest module documentation; we include a brief list which should be sufficient for building your first application:

-- Committing private outputs journal
+- Committing public outputs to journal